-Animals, including humans, have offspring humans and some animals, these offspring will be young, such as babies or kittens, that arow into adults.
+Life stages are the Animals, including different stages that an humans, have offspring animal goes through which grow into adults.
+I during its lifetime. humans and some A chicken will go through animals, these offspring the stages of: egg, chick, will be young, such as chicken. babies or kittens, that grow into adults.